- Electronic Funds Transfer (EFT) Mechanisms

 Checking Account Symbol Maintenance

-To request, change, close, or reopen a 4-digit DO symbol, the appropriate agency official from the agency's administrative office should sign and send a letter to the Philadelphia Financial Center (PFC) of Fiscal Service.
+To request, change, close, or reopen a 4-digit DO symbol, the appropriate agency official from the agency's administrative office should sign and send a letter to the National Payment Integrity and Resolution Center (NPIRC) of Fiscal Service.
 The requesting party must send the original, signed letter on official agency letterhead.
 See Contacts.

 Opening a 4-Digit Disbursing Office Symbol